CPTSD Vs. PTSD: Symptoms & Distinctions

 Many people are familiar with post-traumatic stress disorder (PTSD), but there's a closely related condition called complex post-traumatic stress disorder (CPTSD) that can develop from repeated, prolonged exposure to trauma, resulting in emotional and psychological effects that can affect all aspects of someone’s life.

-Both PTSD and CPTSD are mental heath conditions characterized by hyperarousal, avoidance, and re-experiencing trauma, but individuals with CPTSD may also experience relationship difficulties, challenges with emotional regulation, and a negative self-perception.
+Both PTSD and CPTSD are mental heath conditions characterized by hyperarousal, avoidance, and re-experiencing trauma, but individuals with CPTSD may also experience relationship difficulties, challenges with emotional control, and a negative self-perception.
 In this article, we’ll explore the differences between PTSD and CPTSD as well as how anyone experiencing symptoms of these conditions can find help.

 A woman in an orange sweater looks worried as ahse sits on a couch acros from her female therapist during a therapy session.